danielwwf/bwk/README.md

 masternode outputs
 ```

-Copy both the key and output information to a text file.
+Copy both the transaction id and output id to a text file.

-Close your wallet and open the Bulwark Appdata folder.
-Its location depends on your OS.

-* **Windows:** Press Windows+R and write %appdata% - there, open the folder Bulwark.
-* **macOS:** Press Command+Space to open Spotlight, write ~/Library/Application Support/Bulwark and press Enter.
-* **Linux:** Open ~/.bulwark/

 ## Connecting your SHN to your network
 To connect your home node, you have two options: ethernet and Wi-fi.